Skakk43/unsupervised-learning-in-genomics/README.md

 # About this project

 This project looks at different exploratory methods used to analyze dog (_Canis lupus familiaris_) genomic data.
+The objective is to pratice bioinformatics programming.

 # Methods